 If a member is found to be in breach of these guidelines then the Board may decide that a statement recognising the breach and the potential agreement of additional actions e.g. an apology or relevant training; is enough, particularly for a first infraction.

 The Board can also issue a written warning.
+This warning may last for between 1-3 years depending on the severity of the breach of the Code of Conduct.
 If a member were to receive 2 written warnings then a third infraction may result in suspension from the Association, or expulsion, to be decided by the Board (with a two thirds majority being sufficient to carry the vote), depending on the severity of the infraction and whether it is associated with disregard for previous disciplinary cautions.

 In the circumstances of gross misconduct, immediate suspension or expulsion may be imposed.
 This includes intentional flouting of the guidelines that could endanger safety or seriously undermine the Association’s mission.